-- ♦ Are truly done for altruistic motives; - ♦ Are of a kind typically associated with volunteer work; - ♦ Are less than a full-time occupation for the person; - ♦ Do not displace employees or impair employment opportunities; - ♦ Involve only "nominal" or "minimal" control by the recipient of the services; and/or - ♦ Typically occur at times convenient to the person.
+- Are truly done for altruistic motives; - Are of a kind typically associated with volunteer work; - ♦ Are less than a full-time occupation for the person; - Do not displace employees or impair employment opportunities; - ◆ Involve only "nominal" or "minimal" control by the recipient of the services; and/or - Typically occur at times convenient to the person.

-USDOL maintains that the FLSA does not allow employees to volunteer to their employer unpaid services which are the same as similar to or related to their normal duties.
-With limited exceptions our rices withou and the oathe as, situate to, or related to their normal daties, which thinked exceptions

-USDOL takes the same position even when an employee provides different services of a public-service or charitable nature that are done at the employer's request, under its direction or control, or during the employee's normal working hours.
+DOL maintains that the FLSA does not allow employees to volunteer to their employer unpaid services which are the same as, similar to, or related to their normal duties.
+With limited exceptions, DOL takes the same position even when an employee provides different services of a public-service or charitable nature that are done at the employer's request, under its direction or control, or during the employee's normal working hours.